 A PRIMER ON RACE-DAY CONDITIONS: The Lake Ontario Crossing Paddleboard Race is the definition of ‘you never know what you’re going to get’, and that is one of the great challenges, both mentally and physically, of this race. [more…]

-COURSE INFORMATION ANNOUNCED: While priority will be set to run the race on the “traditional” route, the unpredictable nature of the conditions requires alternates to improve the odds of a safe, enjoyable, and still-challenging event [more…]
+COURSE INFORMATION ANNOUNCED: While priority will be set to run a full 32-mile crossing, the unpredictable nature of the conditions requires alternates to improve the odds of a safe, enjoyable, and still-challenging event [more…]

 2015 CROSSING RECAP: Twenty-fifteen marked the second year paddling across Lake Ontario, and conditions proved to be very exciting, and more challenging than in 2014. [more…]